Invariants and Home Spaces in Transition Systems and Petri Nets: Introduction

 \subsection{Motivations}

 Parallel programs, distributed systems, telecommunication networks, cyber-physical systems are complex entities to design, model, and verify.
-Even if they include analog components, this note will consider these entities as \textit{Discrete Digital Systems} (DDS).
+Sometimes, they can include analog components, however, this note will focus on their discrete behavior considering these entities as \textit{Discrete Digital Systems} (DDS).
 Using formal verification at different stages of the system development life cycle is a strong motivation that spread throughout this note and provide us with rationale for many concepts, definitions, and behavioral properties.
 Discrete Digital Systems are often prototyped then simulated or emulated at great expense.
-Their behavior and outputs will be intensively tested and stressed over multiple kinds of inputs.
+Their behavior will be intensively tested and stressed over multiple kinds of inputs and their outputs carefully analyzed.
 Just to illustrate the magnitude of the importance of design verification, let us recall that integrated circuit design verification costs keep increasing and today, significantly surpass system design costs \footnote{https://blogs.sw.siemens.com/verificationhorizons/2021/01/06/part-8-the-2020-wilson-research-group-functional-verification-study/}.

 One problem is that DDS are often designed to operate during a long period of time or even indefinitely and continuously produce a stream of outputs.
 Another problem is that they often scale up by integrating components designed and developed independently.
 Last but not least of these problems, is that systems components are running concurrently, sharing common resources or objects, and generating an enormous amount of possible behaviors, many of them unforeseen during the design and integration phases.
 One then speaks of combinatorial explosion.